 As long as you own a property there will need to be insurance.
 There are different plans for rentals and vacant homes that have differing costs.
 If you are unsure, you can get an estimate from an insurance company before purchasing a property.

 Maintenance costs can add up, especially on older homes.
 This includes:

 - HVAC tune-ups

 The costs can add up, and having an estimate before making an investment is a good idea.

 Be prepared for carrying costs.
 Even if you don’t plan to hold on to the property long, you never know what will happen.
 The last thing you want is months of months of holding costs adding up and eating into your profits.
 If you have them in your plan, like I show my students on the net equity sheet, you won’t be in for a shock.

-To learn more about real estate investing without using your own cash or credit, I invite you to attend one of my live events or check out my free Unlimited Funding program.
+To learn more about real estate investing without using your own cash or credit, I invite you to attend one of my live events or check out my free Investor kit.
 The sooner you start the faster you will be on your way to financial freedom.